Nikah 'urfi

 Nikah 'urfi (نكاح العرفي) is a "customary [marriage contract] that commonly requires a walī (guardian) and witnesses but not to be officially registered with state authorities.
 Couples repeat the words, "We got married" and pledge commitment, although there are many other informal ways in which people marry 'urfi.
 Usually a paper, stating that the two are married, is written and at least two witnesses sign it, although others may record their commitment on a cassette tape and use other forms of documentation.

 Most Arab countries do not recognize 'urfi marriages and do not allow partners to get a 'legal' divorce since the government does not recognize the legality of the marriage in the first place.
-Unlike regular marriages, most 'Urfi contracts are not publicised, are short-term in practice and do not require men to provide maintenance for the women.
+Under the new personal status law (Egypt) passed on January 29, 2000 however, divorces from 'Urfi marriages are now recognized.
+While the new Egyptian law recognizes the woman's right to seek divorce from an 'Urfi marriage, the law however does not allow for claims for alimony and child support.
+Unlike regular marriages, most 'urfi contracts are not publicised, are short-term and do not require men to provide maintenance for the women.
 Sometimes these relationships are a way for people to have sexual relations within what is perceived to be a religiously licit framework.
-In many instances, 'Urfi marriages are contracted without the permission of the woman's male guardian (Wali) and the relationship is often kept secret from family members.
+In many instances, 'urfi marriages are contracted without the permission of the woman's male guardian (Wali) and the relationship is often kept secret from family members.

 Etymology

-'Urfi (عرفي) comes from the Arabic word 'Urf, which means custom, convention, or a customary act.
-Many Sunnis who adhere to the Ahle-Sunnath Wal Jamath and Sufi point of views have often criticized this practice, and have related it to prostitution.
-The term 'Nikah Misyar' has not been used as a legal term in historical Sunni jurisprudence, and is argued by many Sunnis to be something new that does not fit in within the Sunni tradition.
+'Urfi (عرفي) comes from the Arabic word 'urf, which means custom, convention, or a customary act.
+Many Sunnis who adhere to the Ahle-Sunnath Wal Jamath and Sufi point of views have often criticized this practice and have related it to prostitution.
+The term Nikah Misyar has not been used as a legal term in historical Sunni jurisprudence and is argued by many Sunnis to be something new that does not fit in within the Sunni tradition.

-In its modern context, 'Urfi is used to connote something that is different from official state ceremony or procedure.
-Thus a Nikah 'urfi' in an Islamic state may denote something similar to a common-law marriage in the west, while in some countries, such as Egypt, a Nikah 'Urfi is a marriage that takes place without the public approval of the bride's guardians, even though the contract is officiated by a religious cleric and sometimes by a state representative.
+In its modern context, 'urfi is used to connote something that is different from official state ceremony or procedure.
+Thus, a nikah 'urfi in an Islamic state may denote something similar to a common-law marriage in the west, while in some countries, such as Egypt, a nikah 'urfi is a marriage that takes place without the public approval of the bride's guardians, even though the contract is officiated by a religious cleric and sometimes by a state representative.